Northern India Birds and Wildlife

 Click for our Full Program

+Our day begins with an early morning Safari at the famous Jhalana reserve.
 Along with various other wildlife species, the Jhalana Sanctuary in Jaipur is well recognized for its impressive population of Leopards.
 The reserve has healthy populations of Sambar Deer, Spotted Deer and Nilgai which in turn attract many predators.
 This is one of the best places in India to find Leopards, sometimes within minutes of entering the park.
-Besides the impressive Felines, the park is fantastic for other wildlife including common Langur, Desert Fox and with luck even Indian Civet or Hyena.
-Additionally, this park offers one of the most breathtaking vistas of the Aravalli mountain range, sunrises, and sunsets.
 The park is of course fantastic for birds as well and with luck we may find various Owls (Indian and Oriental Scops Owl, Dusky Eagle Owl) Jungle Nightjar and a nice collection of birds of prey.

-We will have another morning visit to the Jhalana Sanctuary and after an early lunch we will head towards Ranthambore.
+Following breakfast we leave Jaipur and start making our way south towards Ranthambore park, arguably the most impressive park in India.
 We will make some birding stops on the way to search for Indian courser, Streak-throated Swallow, chestnut-bellied sandgrouse, great grey shrike and more.
 We will arrive at Ranthambore in the afternoon and have time for some birding outside the park in hope of finding Painted sandgrouse, Rufous-fronted Prinia, White-naped Woodpecker, Desert and Variable Wheatears and more.
+Depending on time we might take a short evening safari in Ranthambore.

 With many soaring birds around we will always keep an eye to the sky and hopefully encounter: Egyptian Vulture, White-rumped Vulture, Indian Vulture, Cinereous Vulture, Red-headed Vulture, Short-toed Snake-Eagle, Crested Serpent-Eagle, Greater spotted Eagle, Bonelli’s Eagle, Booted Eagle, Changeable Hawk-Eagle, Red-necked Falcon, Eurasian Hobby, Laggar Falcon, Black Stork, Woolly-necked Stork,